limbo666/LiveLogs/README.md

 4. **Navigate Search Results:** If search results are found, use the navigation buttons to move between occurrences.
 5. **Stop Log Monitoring:** Click the "Stop Reading" button to pause log monitoring.

+##Testing
+A random log creation tool is available on the following repository: https://github.com/limbo666/RandomLogWriter Use this to create/update a log file and check the LiveLogs fucntioanlity.

 ## Requirements
 - **Operating System:** Windows
 - **.NET Framework:** .NET Framework 4.8 or later